scottand/docker_jupyter/README.md

 ## 1. Clone repo

 ## 2. Create docker image
-a. $ cd to locally cloned repo and find the directory with the dockerfile\
+a. `cd` to locally cloned repo and find the directory root which has the data you want to mount in container
 b.
+Open terminal in this directory
-Build the image using the following command:
+c.
+Build the container image using the following command:

     docker build -t notebook_pandas:0.1 . -f dockerfile
 * `-t` = create a tag name for the image
-* `-f` dockerfile = path to dockerfile
+* `-f` dockerfile = path to dockerfile this can be located anywhere and does not have to be mixed with data you want to mount in container

 ## 3. Create container based on docker image